taufiqahmed/bdoffers-server/README.md

 # bdoffers-server
-nodejs based server created with Hapi.js
+nodejs server created with Hapi.js using GraphQL for serving queries instead of REST